Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Conclusion

 \section{Conclusion}

-In Hawk-Dove game, NE mapping was able to account for mixed Nash equilibrium of Hawk-Dove game as indicated by phase transition point of game magnetisation curve going from negative to positive at $r=s/2$ at finite $\beta$ values.
-Additionally, in zero noise limit, both game magnetisation and average payoff per player indicate that players adopt either of the two pure Nash equilibria strategy pairs- $(Hawk,Dove)$ or $(Dove,Hawk)$.
-The game magnetisation obtained via NE mapping is thus very close to that obtained via agent based method.
-Game magnetisation as well as average payoff in zero noise limit obtained via DE model, on the other hand, diverges significantly from both NE mapping and agent based method which is completely uncharacteristic of the Hawk-Dove game.
-Table~\ref{Chickentable} lists the infinite noise ($\beta \xrightarrow{} 0$) and zero noise ($\beta \xrightarrow{} \infty$) limits for $m_g$ and $\langle U \rangle$ in case of NE mapping, DE model and agent based method.
-Table~\ref{Chickentable} clearly shows excellent agreement between NE mapping and agent based method in these limits.
-Additionally, Table~\ref{Chickentable} shows inconsistency of DE model \textit{vis-a-vis} both NE mapping and agent based method.
-DE model fails because it seeks to maximise the payoff of only a single player with no regard to the strategy of neighbouring players.\\
+In the Hawk-Dove game, NE mapping accounted for the mixed Nash equilibrium of the Hawk-Dove game as indicated by the phase transition point of the game magnetization curve going from negative to positive at $r=s/2$ at finite $\beta$ values.
+In zero noise limit, game magnetization and average payoff per player indicate that players adopt either of the two pure Nash equilibria strategy pairs- $(Hawk, Dove)$ or $(Dove, Hawk)$.
+The game magnetization obtained via NE mapping is very close to that obtained via Agent based method.
+Game magnetization, as well as the average payoff in zero noise limit obtained via DE model, on the other hand, {diverges} significantly from both NE mapping and an agent-based method {on top of being} completely uncharacteristic of the Hawk-Dove game.
+Table~\ref{Chickentable} lists the infinite noise ($\beta \xrightarrow{} 0$) and zero noise ($\beta \xrightarrow{} \infty$) limits for $m_g$ and $\langle U \rangle$ in case of NE mapping, DE model and agent-based method.
+Table~\ref{Chickentable} clearly shows excellent agreement between NE mapping and agent-based method in these limits.
+Additionally, Table~\ref{Chickentable} shows the inconsistency of DE model \textit{vis-a-vis} both NE mapping and agent-based method.
+DE model fails because it seeks to maximize the payoff of only a single player with no regard to the strategy of neighbouring players.\\